eweviwo/central/README.md

 At its core, the project is about [Ghanaian](https://en.wikipedia.org/wiki/Ghana) Eʋe cultural education.
 The aim is to make our cultural content more accessible to a new generation of Ewes around the world by using modern collaboration tools.

-The project majorly involves building an infrastructure to facilitate a content experience through a mobile app.
-The infrastructure is divided into various repositories that will be gradually engineered to work as a system.
+The project majorly involves building a system to facilitate a content experience through a mobile app.
+The project is divided into various repositories that will be engineered together.

 The learning experience for the project covers research development, knowledge management, production management, application programming, project development and others to name a few.